bekk/bekk-christmas/post/thecloud/wip-building-a-dashboard-with-google-bigquery-and-datastudio-1-2.md

 ## Wrap-up

-In part 2 we will look at how you can save your queries as views, and visualise their results with DataStudio.
+In part 2 we will look at how you can save your queries as views, and visualize their results with DataStudio.